-Why You Should Donate Your Old Clothes
+Why Should You Donate Your Old Clothes?

 Poverty in Brampton

-Donating your clothes can significantly reduce the resources needed to make new clothing and the amount of waste you create.
+While many of us do what we can for the planet, people still overlook the waste generated by throwing away clothing.
+Donating your clothes can significantly reduce the resources needed to make new clothing and the waste you create.

 Where to Donate Clothes in the Brampton Area

-Here are just a few examples of places that accept clothing donations in and around Brampton.
+Here are a few examples of places that accept clothing donations in and around Brampton.

-The Salvation Army Thrift Store accepts donations of clothing and some housewares.
-Profit from the thrift store helps fund the Salvation Army’s many programs, including camps, shelters, and others.
+The Salvation Army is a global faith-based organization.
+It accepts donations of clothing and some housewares.
+Profit from the thrift store helps fund the Salvation Army’s many programs, including camps and shelters.

 Kidney Foundation of Canada

-Much like the Kidney Foundation, Diabetes Canada collects clothing donations through metal bins in the community and sells them to their retail partner, Value Village.
+Diabetes Canada collects clothing donations through metal bins in the community and sells them to their retail partner, Value Village.
 Diabetes Canada states that 100% of net proceeds from donation sales benefit diabetes research, education, treatments, and programs for Canadians.

 Encore Thrift Store

-GLOW also donates clothing to Mount Sinai Hospital’s emergency ward every month, ensuring patients have access to good clothing when they leave.
+Through GLOW, New Circles can provide quality clothing to people of any age, size, or gender with limited income.
+GLOW also donates clothing to Mount Sinai Hospital’s emergency ward every month, ensuring patients have access to clothing when they leave.